 Step 1: Listen to the customer’s concerns

-Don’t only look at the financial side of the statement—changes in energy costs may account for changes in the bill even if usage stayed the same.
-If the usage is similar, explain to the customer that the variation is due to changes in rates or fuel costs.
-If this is the case, the customer call may be an opportunity to recommend energy-saving measures.
+Don’t only look at the financial side of the statement.
+Changes in energy costs can cause changes in the bill even if usage stayed the same.
+If the usage is similar, explain to the customer that changes in rates or fuel costs affected the bill total.
+If this is the case, the customer call might be an opportunity to recommend energy-saving measures.

 Next, look at the beginning and ending readings.
-One common error occurs when the meter reader misses a digit position.
-In such a case, the ending reading might be as much as 10 times higher than the beginning reading.
-Count the number of digits—if the reading seems wrong, order a reread.
-If the original reading was incorrect, then issue a corrected bill.
+One common error happens when the meter reader misses a digit position.
+The ending reading might be as much as 10 times higher than the beginning reading.
+Count the number of digits.
+If the reading seems wrong, order a reread.
+If this second reading confirms that the original reading was wrong, issue a corrected bill.

 Step 3: Assess nonseasonal effects